-Though the thickness of the undergrowth impedes him,
+Though the thickness of the undergrowth impedes

 though doubt throws obstacles across his path,